-On December 1, 2009, Vonkendrick Ginyard ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of abolishing his position through a Reduction-in-Force ("RIF").
+On December 1, 2009, Cha-Chi Ren ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of abolishing his position through a Reduction-in-Force ("RIF").
 Employee received his RIF notice on October 2, 2009.
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time his position was abolished was a Music Teacher at Anacostia Senior High School ("Anacostia").
+Employee's position of record at the time his position was abolished was a Math Teacher at Woodson Senior High School ("Woodson").
 Employee was serving in Educational Service status at the time his position was abolished.

 I was assigned this matter on February 6, 2012.
-On February 10, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
-On February 23, 2012, Employee's copy of this Order was returned to this Office marked 'Insufficient Address.
-Unable to forward.'
-Thereafter, a copy of the February 10, 2012, Order was mailed again to Employee's address on record on February 24, 2012.
+On February 17, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
 Agency complied, but Employee did not.
-Subsequently, on March 27, 2012, I issued an Order for Statement of Good Cause to Employee.
-Employee was ordered to submit a statement of good cause based on his failure to provide a response to my February 24, 2012, Order.
-Employee had until April 10, 2012, to respond.
-On April 2, 2012, a copy of the March 27, 2012, Show Cause Order that was mailed to Employee's address of record was returned as 'Forward time exp'.
-As of the date of this decision, Employee has not responded to this Order.
+Subsequently, on April 4, 2012, I issued an Order for Statement of Good Cause to Employee.
+Employee was ordered to submit a statement of good cause based on his failure to provide a response to my February 17, 2012, Order.
+Employee had until April 19, 2012, to respond.
+As of the date of this decision, Employee has not responded to the Order.
 The record is now closed.